jgallaway2011/ChooseYourOwnAdventure/README.md

 # Choose Your Own Adventure: Wilderness Escape

-Welcome to Wilderness Escape, an online Choose-Your-Own-Adventure.
-Our users get a unique story experience by picking the next chapter of their adventure.
-We use the tree data structure to keep track of the different paths a user may choose.
-Let’s get started!
+Wilderness Escape, an online Choose-Your-Own-Adventure, allows users to interact with the story and direct their path.
+The tree data structure is used to keep track of the different paths a user may choose.

 ## Usage